 If your Mac is connected to a working Wi-Fi network but the Internet is still not working, then we have got the solution for you.
 A lot of times your Mac is issued a self-assigned IP, which causes the Internet to not work on the machine.

-Despite the same Wi-Fi network working on other devices, the Mac will simply show no internet connection error and Internet will not work on it.
+Good thing is self-assigned IP issue on Mac is quite easy to solve.
 You can fix the self-assigned IP address issue and get the Internet to work again on your Mac by simply deleting a few files on your machine.

-Fix Self-Assigned IP Address Issue on macOS High Sierra or later
+Fix Self-Assigned IP Address Issue on Mac

 1. On your Mac launch finder and click on Macintosh HD.
 (Don’t see Macintosh HD?
 See here)

 2. Click on the Library folder and go to Preferences.

 3. Now click on the SystemConfiguration folder.